What is Web 2.0 in SEO?

 Creating links from various blogs to your website creates interest and influence in your company, products, or services.
 Instead of only linking to your own website, you have influencers across multiple Web 2.0 platforms sharing information about your topics.
 It is even better if these blogs each have a niche audience, showing your company or products have appeal across multiple audiences.

-If your Web 2.0 marketing includes backlinks to your website through subdomains such as accounts on Instagram, Facebook, Pinterest, and YouTube, and through blogs on WordPress and Tumblr, you will see your company’s SEO ranking skyrocket.
+If your Web 2.0 marketing includes backlinks to your website through subdomains such as accounts on Instagram, Facebook, Pinterest boards, and YouTube, and through blogs on WordPress and Tumblr, you will see your company’s SEO ranking skyrocket.

 Web 2.0 linking is a classic SEO tactic for a reason: it works extremely well in increasing your SEO ranking.
 Its low cost means your return on investment from Web 2.0 use could be enormous.